 Etosha National Park (Centre)

-Above: The other rest camp gate, on the east side, from the top of the tower.
-The road branches just beyond, with the Dolomite / Western Etosha route on the left and main road to Halali and Namutoni on the right.
+Above: Another view of the rest camp gate, on the east side of the complex, seen from the top of the tower.
+The road branches just beyond, with the Dolomite / Western Etosha route first left and the main road to Halali and Namutoni continuing on into the far distance.
 Although Okaukeujo, Halali and Namutoni all have shops, I would advise against using them if at all possible and purchase everything you need in one of the towns before entering the Park.
 The restcamp shops are poorly stocked most of the time although some essentials and other useful items can be found, but there are always plenty of empty shelves during peak season.

 Another concern is that it's clear that at least some of the staff working within are set on skimming tourists at every opportunity.
 Very few of the items have price labels on them, tills seem to be ‘out of order’ quite a lot, and receipts can be hard to come by, especially when ludicrous prices are charged for small, basic items.
 Obvious scams were experienced by my wife and I at both Okaukuejo and Namutoni on our latest visit.